 Metal Roof Options: Repair vs Restore vs Replace

 Roof repairing requires continuous maintenance to ensure that it lasts long.
 And if you are able to maintain a metal roof, it can lasts up to three decades.
-You should have a look at your metal roof every 6 months and review if it requires any kind of maintenance.
+You should have a look at your metal roof every 6 months and review if it requires any kind of metal roof sealant application or other kind of maintenance.
 Fix the problems that you observe before they become extreme and start hurting the very objective of installing the metal roof.

 Of all the issues, I listed above, the most common ones are oxidation and open seams.
 And both these issues can be addressed without much fuss.

 A restore is when you overhaul the entire roof, which means a comprehensive repair of all elements of a roof – cleaning of the surfaces of the roof and seams, applying anti-rust or red oxidant coating, both under the roof & over the roof.
 One can also add a solar reflective coat and/or waterproof metal roof sealant.

 Replacement is generally undertaken when restoration or repair will not yield the desired results or if replacement is cheaper than repair !
 You can simply get new metal roof sheets installed and do away with the old ones.
 And apply a good quality metal roof lap sealant to close all the micro gaps

 How to fix a leaking tin / metal roof